What is a Degree with Honours in the UK?

 In University by Think Student Editor2 Comments

-When starting the process of applying to university, there are so many things to consider.
-You’ll have to think about which course to take, your required entry grades and writing a personal statement.
-When researching courses, you might also want to take a look at whether it is “with honours” or not.
-There is a difference between regular and honours degrees, which is important to understand so that you can apply to a course suited to you.
+When starting the process of applying to university, there are many things to consider.
+You’ll have to think about which course to take, the required entry grades and writing a personal statement.
+When researching courses, you will want to consider the difference between an honours degree and other degree types to apply for the course best suited to you.

 What is an honours degree?

 You do not need any pre-requisites to be able to take an honours degree.
-As long as you have the requirements for a regular bachelor’s degree course, you will be able to take the degree with honours if you wish.
-For this reason, you will not need to worry about whether you have the right grades or not because they are the same requirements either way.
+As long as you meet the entry requirements for the bachelor’s degree course you’re applying to, you can choose the honours option.
+This means there’s no need to worry about having different grades—as they’re the same for both versions.

 What is a joint honours degree?